 The Verificatum Mix-Net (VMN) was the first complete and fully distributed mix-net faithful to cryptographic theory and is unanimously considered the most secure, advanced, and high quality mix-net in the world today.

+It is by a wide margin the most mature code base existing today.
 We provide the source code as repositories that largely adhere to the GNU standard.
 Third parties may package the software for specific platforms.

 The simplest way to build, install, and try out the software is to use the demonstration package.
 Simply download verificatum-vmn-3.0.4-full.tar.gz, unpack it and follow the advise of the README.md file it contains.
 You may also consider our installation advise for some selected platforms.